Panzer Paladin: Plot

-The duo make their way through the Inverted Tower, eventually reaching Ravenous' lair within the Spirit Forge.
+The duo makes their way through the Inverted Tower, eventually reaching Ravenous' lair within the Spirit Forge.
 He appears and commends Flame's belligerence, offering the duo a place at his side as an ally.
 After refusing his offer, Flame and Grit engage Ravenous in a final battle to decide the fate of Earth.
-The duo eventually manage to defeat Ravenous and emerge victorious, with his demonic lance being all that remains of him following the battle.
+The duo eventually manages to defeat Ravenous and emerge victorious, with his demonic lance being all that remains of him following the battle.
 The Horseman then appears, telling the pair to think very carefully about what they do with Ravenous' weapon.
 How the player interacts with the weapon determines the game's ending.

 If the player picks up the weapon and leaves the area with it, the bad ending plays out in which The Horseman confronts Flame, claiming that she is disrupting the spirit balance by choosing to take the weapon and is destined to be consumed by it just as Blaze was.
 An already possessed Flame denies this, claiming that it was Blaze's fault for being a weak human unable to control the weapon's power.
 The Horseman and Flame battle, although the outcome of the battle is unknown.
-A final scene depicts Flame and Grit standing atop their ruined transport ship before a massive army of monsters, raising up Ravenous' lance triumphantly as their new leader.
+A final scene depicts Flame and Grit standing atop Gauntlet's now destroyed transport ship before a massive army of monsters, raising up Ravenous' lance triumphantly as their new leader.

 If the player refuses to pick up the weapon and leaves the area or picks it up and deliberately breaks it, the good ending plays out.
-With the demonic weapons destroyed and good prevailing, The Horseman appears before Flame and Grit one final time, giving another criptic warning against humans creating any further weapons lest he return as an enemy against them.
+With the demonic weapons destroyed and good prevailing, The Horseman appears before Flame and Grit one final time, giving another cryptic warning against humans creating any further weapons lest he return as an enemy against them.
 Flame retorts, saying humans are good people and don't inherently want to create weapons.
 The Spirit Forge then begins to crumble as the three make their escape.

 Flame and Grit return safely to Earth while The Horseman uses his spirit energy to tow the Inverted Tower back to deep space.
 The duo is then contacted by the Director, congratulating Flame for her hard work.
 Just before he gives the two their next assignment, Flame refuses to join up with Gauntlet as a Squire pilot operative for the time being, desiring to do something better with herself.
 Returning to civilian life, Flame and Grit join a construction team and happily assist them with repairs on the cities destroyed during the invasion.